freeCodeCamp/i18n-curriculum/curriculum/challenges/espanol/02-javascript-algorithms-and-data-structures/basic-javascript/add-two-numbers-with-javascript.md

 # --description--

-`Number` (número) es un tipo de datos en JavaScript que representa datos numéricos.
+`Number` is a data type in JavaScript which represents numeric data.

 Ahora intentemos sumar dos números usando JavaScript.